RoboCoin/robocoin-connector/README.md

 On a sell, the user sends an amount of BTC from their account to the operator's account.
 The kiosk dispenses fiat.
 Robocoin automatically sends this BTC amount from the operator's account to their exchange.
-We also monitor how many confirmations are on that transaction and this info is in the API.
+We also monitor how many confirmations are on that transaction.
 When the connector sees enough confirmations, it executes a sell for that amount on the exchange.

 ### Test mode